 Candlelight service honors slain sailor from Md.

 HAGERSTOWN, Md.
-(AP) - A sailor fatally shot last week in Norfolk, Va., was honored as a hometown hero Thursday at a chilly, candlelight service in Hagerstown's City Park.
+(AP) - Friends and family members of a sailor killed in a shooting last week in Norfolk, Va., are remembering him at a candlelight memorial service in Hagerstown.

-The gunman, truck driver Jeffrey Savage, was killed by Navy security forces responding to the scene.
+The Navy says the 24-year-old sailor saved another sailor's life by jumping between her and a civilian gunman who was trying to board a ship.
+The gunman, civilian truck driver Jeffrey Savage, was killed by Navy security forces responding to the scene.